 Are there any grants for solar thermal systems?

 There are a number of grants to help fund a solar thermal system.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?